aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

 ## Overview

-The Follow the Leader (FTL) sample project is an sample application built on top of the existing AWS DeepRacer application, which uses an object-detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
-For detailed information on Follow the Leader(FTL) sample project, see [Getting Started](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/getting-started.md).
+The AWS DeepRacer Follow the Leader (FTL) sample project is an sample application built on top of the existing AWS DeepRacer application, which uses an object-detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
+For information, see [Getting Started](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/getting-started.md).

 ## License